James-Gatehouse/PythonFlask-JobBoard/README.md

 ### Create Virtual Environment

 In a terminal run the following commands from the root folder of the forked project.

-Windows
 ```
-python -m venv .\venv
+python -m venv venv
 ```

-macOS & Linux
+For homebrew installed Python run:
 ```
-python -m venv ./venv
+python3 -m venv venv
 ```

 Once that completes, also run this command from the same folder.